 Climate Change Indicators in the United States

-- In general, the largest decreases were observed in western Washington, western Oregon, and northern California.
-April snowpack decreased to a lesser extent in the northern Rockies.
+- In general, the largest and most consistent decreases were observed in Washington, Oregon, and the northern Rockies.

-- A few areas have seen increases in snowpack, primarily in the southern Sierra Nevada of California and in the Southwest.
+- Some areas have seen increases in snowpack, primarily in the southern Sierra Nevada of California.

 Temperature and precipitation are key factors affecting snowpack, which is the amount or thickness of snow that accumulates on the ground.
 In a warming climate, more precipitation will be expected to fall as rain rather than snow in most areas—reducing the extent and depth of snowpack.
 Higher temperatures in the spring can cause snow to melt earlier.

 Mountain snowpack plays a key role in the water cycle in western North America, storing water in the winter when the snow falls and releasing it as runoff in spring and summer when the snow melts.
 Millions of people in the West depend on the melting of mountain snowpack for power, irrigation, and drinking water.
 In most western river basins, snowpack is a larger component of water storage than human-constructed reservoirs.
 1